 Excelsior Academy recognizes that student discipline is essential to further the educational process and provide an environment conducive to learning.
-The Board authorizes the administration to take appropriate action to preserve order among the students and staff and to protect school property.
-Acts of violence, use or possession of a weapon or facsimile, criminal behavior, and gang activity in or about school property, or activities shall be dealt with in accordance with Excelsior Academy's policy and the law.
-(See Utah Code §53A-11-901)
+The Board authorizes the Administration to take appropriate action to preserve order among the students and staff and to protect school property.
+Acts of violence, use or possession of a weapon or facsimile, criminal behavior, and gang activity in or about school property, or activities shall be dealt with in accordance with Academy policy and the law.
+(See UCA 53G-8-202)

-Administration shall take appropriate disciplinary action when students engage in activities which disrupt the educational environment, threaten or harm persons or property, or disrupt school activities.
+The Administration shall take appropriate disciplinary action when students engage in activities which disrupt the educational environment, threaten or harm persons or property, or disrupt school activities.
+This policy shall be in affect whether the disruption (or disruptive behavior) occurs in the classroom, on school grounds, on school vehicles, or in connection with school-related activities or events.
 This policy shall be administered according to the following guidelines.

-A. Student Code of Conduct

-- The school director shall develop a student code of conduct in cooperation with faculty, parents, and students.
+- A. Student Code of Conduct (Located in the Parent/Student Handbook) - 1.
+The school director shall develop a student code of conduct in cooperation with faculty, parents, and students.
 The school code of conduct shall be consistent with this policy and other school policies. - 2.
 A copy of the school policies and student code of conduct, as amended each year, shall be distributed to students and/or parents prior to or during the first week of school each year.
 Students enrolling after the beginning of the school year shall be provided a copy of the school policies and student code of conduct at the time of registration.
-Teachers will be given a copy of the student code of conduct prior to the beginning of the school year. - B. Dangerous or Disruptive Conduct: The following conduct is defined as "dangerous or disruptive conduct" and is prohibited on school property and at or traveling to school-sponsored activities. - 1.
+Teachers will be given a copy of the student code of conduct prior to the beginning of the school year. - B. The Safe UT Crisis Line will be monitored by administration.
+Administration and the School Counselor will investigate and respond to reports received through the Safe UT Crisis Line. - C. Dangerous or Disruptive Conduct: The following conduct is defined as "dangerous or disruptive conduct" and is prohibited on school property and at, or traveling to, school-sponsored activities. - 1.
 Possessing (regardless of intent), using, selling or attempting to possess, use or sell any firearm, weapon, knife, explosive device, noxious or flammable material, firework, chemical weapon, martial arts weapon or other instrument including those which eject a projectile or substance of any kind, or any replica or facsimile of any of the above, whether functional or nonfunctional, whether designed for use as a weapon or for some other use. - 2.
 Causing, or attempting, threatening or conspiring to cause damage to personal or real property, or causing or attempting, threatening or conspiring to cause harm to a person through: - a.
 Possession or distribution of drugs or alcoholic beverages. - b.
 Sexual harassment or fabrication of sexual harassment charges with malicious intent to defame character. - c.
 Arson-the willful and malicious destruction of any part of a building or its contents or occupants by use of fire or explosive.